Get Started Investing

 Fractional Shares

-Titan isn’t a fund; they’re an SEC-registered investment advisor that buys and manages investments on your behalf.
-Your portfolio is equally weighted across 20 U.S. stocks through the use of fractional shares.
+Titan is an SEC-registered investment advisor that manages investments on your behalf.
+Your portfolio typically includes 15 to 25 U.S. stocks, equally weighted through the use of fractional shares.
+This means that your funds are evenly distributed across all selected stocks even with a modest investment.

 Everything lives inside your brokerage account that you’re able to access anytime.